lcalisto/ol-layer-control/README.md

-# Layer control in OpenLayers 3.x and above
+# Layer control for OpenLayers 3.x and above

 Example on how to create a layer control in OpenLayers 3.x and above.
 This example uses _OpenLayers 4.2.0_.